-As you well know in Camas and Washougal, Washington, a well landscaped lawn is only as nice as the grass itself.
+As we all well know in Vancouver, Camas and Washougal, Washington, a well landscaped lawn is only as nice as the grass itself.
 When it comes time to consider revitalizing a dead or dying lawn, there are two options to consider: Seed or sod.
 Seed and sod are popular methods of lawn renovation that, if applied correctly, have proven results.
 In this article, we will be outlining the pros and cons associated with seed and sod.
 Practices that Urban Eden Landscaping has implemented time and again.

 When it comes to the cheapest option, seed victors over sod by a long stretch.
 The price of sod is dictated by a couple of different factors.
 The first being that you are, essentially, paying somebody else for the time and materials it takes to grow a lawn.
 Furthermore, you are, generally, paying for expert installation as well.
-Seed, on the other hand, is just that; seed.
+Seed, on the other hand, is just that, seed.
 Even high-end seeds cost a fraction of the expense of sod.
 Simply pick up the bag of your choosing, grab a spreader, and get to work!

 Least Time Consuming